burnash/gspread/.github/CONTRIBUTING.md

 - Push the commit.
 Wait for the CI to pass.
 - Add a tag `vX.Y.Z` to the commit locally.
 This will trigger a new release on PyPi, and make a release on GitHub.
 - View the release on [GitHub](https://github.com/burnash/gspread/releases) and [PyPi](https://pypi.org/project/gspread/)!
+- Sync or add the latest version to the [Gspread ReadTheDocs](https://app.readthedocs.org/projects/gspread/)